-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries: Xilio Therapeutics LLC, Xilio Concerto LLC, Xilio Development, Inc. and Xilio Securities Corporation, which is a Massachusetts subsidiary created to buy, sell and hold securities.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries: Xilio Development, Inc., a Delaware corporation and Xilio Securities Corporation, a Massachusetts corporation, created to buy, sell and hold securities.
+Effective as of September 30, 2022, the Company's wholly owned subsidiaries, Xilio Therapeutics, LLC and Xilio Concerto, LLC, were merged with and into Xilio Development, Inc., with Xilio Development, Inc. as the surviving corporation.
 All intercompany accounts and transactions have been eliminated in consolidation.